unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-10-hands-on-put-a-tts-bridge-through-a-model-free-test-bench.md

 ## What This Lab Cannot Prove

 The lab does not load a TTS model, clone a voice, evaluate similarity, measure inference speed, exercise a GPU, test a remote network, validate launchd, or prove automatic recovery.
-It does not make a reference path portable and does not enforce ownership or consent.
-It also does not establish that the production bridge is ready for every third-party provider.
+It does not enforce ownership or consent, and it does not establish that a production bridge supports every third-party provider.

 Those omissions are intentional.
-The useful result is a small executable model of the compatibility boundary, including its failure states, without requiring sensitive or expensive material.
+The useful result is a small executable model of the preferred registered-reference boundary, its legacy compatibility path, and its discovery failures without requiring sensitive or expensive material.

 ## Current State

 The five-file companion runs with the Python standard library.
-Its complete acceptance runner exits zero, all five regression tests pass, and all Python files compile.
+Its complete 23-condition acceptance runner exits zero, all seven regression tests pass, and all Python files compile.
 The generated media and transcript are temporary, synthetic, and removed during cleanup.
 No model, GPU, credential, remote provider, real voice, or private path is used.

 ## Next Work

-The next technical step belongs in the real product acceptance process: repeat bridge and TTS protocol checks against the final artifact, exercise cold start and outage behavior, and test any provider contract with operator-supplied synthetic fixtures before using authorized voice material.
+The next technical step belongs in product acceptance: repeat bridge and TTS protocol checks against the final artifact, exercise cold start and outage behavior, perform human listening review separately, and test rollback with authorized material kept inside the inference service boundary.

 The proposed restart policy from Part 9 is not part of this lab.
-It needs its own implementation, desired-state contract, bounded retry tests, explicit-stop test, outage gating, restart counters, and exhausted-budget evidence before a future Hands-On exercise can present it as runnable behavior.
+It needs its own implementation, desired-state contract, bounded retry tests, explicit-stop test, discovery gating, restart counters, and exhausted-budget evidence before a future Hands-On exercise can present it as runnable behavior.